• Home

 Recommended Video

-Today, he leads one of the world’s largest and most admired companies, with a compensation package worth nearly $14 million.
+Today he leads one of the world’s largest and most admired companies, with a compensation package worth nearly $14 million.
 But Vachris never set out chasing the corner office.
 Instead, he approached his career one step at a time, guided by advice from his father, a utility lineman.

 “I wish I had the vision back in the ’80s about what this industry and what this company could be,” Vachris said last month at the Economic Club of Chicago.
-“But it rings true to my father’s comments: find this company that stands for what you want to stand for, and then the rest is up to you.”
+“But it rings true to my father’s comments: Find this company that stands for what you want to stand for, and then the rest is up to you.”

 His father’s lesson was simple: “Don’t chase a title.
 Don’t chase anything big.
 Just go make yourself your own success.”

 Vachris took the advice to heart.
-After graduating high school in the early 1980s, he enrolled at Glendale Community College in Arizona, studying business while working part-time as a forklift driver for Price Club, the warehouse retailer that would later merge with Costco in 1993.
+After graduating from high school in the early 1980s, he enrolled at Glendale Community College in Arizona, studying business while working part-time as a forklift driver for Price Club, the warehouse retailer that would merge with Costco in 1993.
 Before long, he was promoted to assistant warehouse manager—and never looked back on finishing a degree.

 The climb continued steadily, including promotions in 1999 to regional vice president, chief operating officer in 2016, and by 2024, CEO.
 It’s a career rise so unlikely that even Vachris struggles to believe it himself.